n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 * Run `npm run lint` to lint and view detected issues in your console.
 * Run `npm run lintfix` to lint and automatically fix issues.
 The linter fixes violations of rules [marked as automatically fixable](https://github.com/ivov/eslint-plugin-n8n-nodes-base#ruleset).

-Both commands can be run in the root dir of your community package, or in `/packages/nodes-base/` in the main repository.
+Both commands can run in the root directory of your community package, or in `/packages/nodes-base/` in the main repository.

 ### Exceptions